Easement Manager, Land Stewardship Program

-- Manages preparatory and follow-up tasks related to assigned annual easement inspections and plan reviews, including inspections for compliance, documentation of field observations, and landowner contacts.
+- Manages preparatory and follow-up tasks related to assigned annual easement inspections and plan reviews, including inspections for compliance, current condition reports, documentation of field observations, and landowner contacts.

-- Maintains individual easement records, both electronic and paper, and easement summary data in accordance with the Conservancy’s Record Retention Policy and Land Trust Accreditation Commission requirements.
+- Maintains individual easement records and easement summary data in accordance with the Conservancy’s Record Retention Policy and Land Trust Accreditation Commission requirements.

-- Promotes and facilitates implementation of best management practices for the conservation of soil, water, and biological resources.
+- Promotes and facilitates implementation of best management practices for the conservation of land, water, and biological resources.

 - Works to uphold positive relationships with owners of eased land and to promote the Conservancy as a conservation partner.